 TP: You are a highly respected musician and musical director.
-What prompted you to step out of your comfort zone and write a book?
+What prompted you to write the book?

-QT: When I speak with young musicians, I say, “Forty years ago, music was a profession on the island.
+QT: When I speak with young musicians and say, “Forty years ago, music was a profession on the island.
 We played seven days per week, afternoons, evenings, and into the wee hours of the morning,” they don’t believe me!
 So, the book is for them.
 Also, for people that lived and participated in the era.
 It is a remembrance of a bygone era.

 TP: When does Puerto Rico’s Golden Age of Music begin?

 QT: It begins in 1959 with the Cuban Revolution, Fidel Castro’s rise to power, and the expulsion of the U.S., which included the mob (Mafia) and the entertainment industry.
 When Cuba closed down the entertainment industry it relocated to Puerto Rico and, from the 60s to about the mid-80s, Puerto Rico was the “Entertainment Capital of the Caribbean.”

 TP: Describe from your perspective, what it was like.

 QT: On any night given night you could see Liza Manelli, Tom Jones, Sammy Davis, Danny Rivera, Chucho Avellanet, The Fifth Dimension, The Temptations accompanied by an orchestra.
 In the hotels, the action started in the afternoon with live music by the pool, followed by dinner and a show at El San Juan’s Tropicoro and dancing to live music at Armando’s Hideaway in Condado until 6 AM.
 There was a very high volume of opportunities for musicians.
-The hotel shows changed weekly and plenty of work and opportunities were generated by television, which featured live orchestras backing artists on a nightly basis.
+The hotel shows changed weekly and plenty of work was generated by television, which featured live orchestras backing artists on a nightly basis.